hygeos/smartg/README.md

 ```
 Run the command `pytest tests/test_cuda.py tests/test_profile.py tests/test_smartg.py` to check that SMART-G is correctly running.

-## Hardware tested
+## 4. Hardware tested

-GeForce GTX 660 Ti (unused for a while), GeForce GTX 970 (unused for a while), GeForce GTX 1070, GeForce TITAN V, Quadro P2000, GeForce RTX 2080 Ti, Geforce RTX 3070, Geforce RTX 3090, Geforce RTX 4090
+GeForce GTX 1070, GeForce TITAN V, GeForce RTX 2080 Ti, Geforce RTX 3070, Geforce RTX 3090, Geforce RTX 4090, A100

+The use of GPUs before 10xx series (Pascal) is depracated as of SMART-G 1.0.0

+## 5. Licencing information

+This software is available under the SMART-G licence v1.0, available in the LICENCE.TXT file.

-## Documentation
+## 6. Referencing

-Use the provided makefile:

-* `make help` will provide sphinx help

-* `make html` will build the doc in html

-* `make serve` will run a small python http server to view the doc

-The sphinx extensions [napoleon](https://www.sphinx-doc.org/en/master/usage/extensions/napoleon.html) is used so that [google](https://google.github.io/styleguide/pyguide.html) or [numpy](https://numpydoc.readthedocs.io/en/latest/format.html#docstring-standard) style docstring can be used.
+When acknowledging the use of SMART-G for scientific papers, reports etc please cite the following reference:

+* Ramon, D., Steinmetz, F., Jolivet, D., Compiègne, M., & Frouin, R. (2019).
+Modeling polarized radiative
+  transfer in the ocean-atmosphere system with the GPU-accelerated SMART-G Monte Carlo code.
+  Journal of Quantitative Spectroscopy and Radiative Transfer, 222, 89-107. https://doi.org/10.1016/j.jqsrt.2018.10.017